 declares himself president for life.
 He uses a secret police force called "Tontons Macoutes" (bogeymen) to enforce his policies.

 1986 - Duvalier flees the country after a revolt.
 Lieutenant General Henri Namphy runs the country and tries, but fails, to get rid of the Tontons Macoutes.

-March 1987 - A new constitution that calls for presidential and national assembly elections by the people is adopted.
+March 1987 - Haiti adopts a new constitution that calls for presidential and national assembly elections by the people.

 November 29, 1987 - Elections are canceled after terrorist attacks on polling places.
 They are rescheduled for January 1988, and the people elect a civilian president and a parliament.

 June 1988 - Namphy overthrows the new government and declares himself the president of the military government.